g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 1. First of all, it is a straightforwardly false claim about their peers - physical anthropologists and linguistic anthropologists have uncovered many [great][Kurgan] [and][Bones] [enduring][Homin] scientific discoveries.
 So this hegemonic statement is really a claim about _cultural_ anthropology, a subfield we can usually paraphrase as literary anthropology. <a href="#fn:2" id="fnref:2">2</a>

 2. It treats science as something alien to ordinary life, something distinctively Western.
 However, the only thing uniting the sciences is _taking evidence as seriously as possible_: pragmatically, 'science' is the practice of making systematic observations, relating these to possible explanations, and offering data and argument to peers for criticism and replication or disconfirmation.
-Ethnographers are absolutely scientists in this broad sense, even though some of their judgments (for instance about the semantic and symbolic aspects of a culture) have not been amenable to computational or statistical analysis.
-And it is absurd to suggest that non-Westerners have not played large parts in the endeavour, fast increasing.
+Ethnographers are absolutely scientists in this broad sense, even though some of their judgments (for instance about the semantic and symbolic aspects of a culture) have not been amenable to computational or statistical analysis. <a href="#fn:13" id="fnref:13">13</a> And it is absurd to suggest that non-Westerners have not played large parts in the endeavour, fast increasing.

 3. Neither eliminative reductionism, excessive formalism or political dodginess are actually implied by the scientific method. <a href="#fn:3" id="fnref:3">3</a>.
 As a result, taking pride in not 'doing science' is chilling to me. <a href="#fn:9" id="fnref:9">9</a> Yes: they're trying to be humane.
 Yes, they're trying to resist [eliminative reductionism][ElMat], [mathiness][Mathy], and racism (the "arrogant perceptions of the weaker peoples as instrumental means of the global projects of the stronger"). <a href="#fn:4" id="fnref:4">4</a>